TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 ### Message Flow

-End devices communicate with nearby gateways and each gateway is connected to the network server.
+End devices communicate with nearby gateways and each gateway is connected to the Network Server.

 LoRaWAN networks use an ALOHA based protocol, so end devices don’t need to pair with specific gateways.
 Messages sent from end devices travel through all gateways within range.